XuRuoyuRoy/Magnetically-Actuated-Endoscopy/README.md

-# Magnetically Actuated Capsule Control – Reproduction of Pietro Valdastri's Work
+# Magnetically Actuated Capsule Control

 This project is a reproduction of the work conducted by **Pietro Valdastri's research group**.
 It simulates the control of a robotic arm to drive a capsule using magnetic fields.
 The simulation environment enables users to experiment with **magnetic capsule manipulation** in a controlled setting.